 Addiction can make it difficult for a person to take care of themselves.
 Making positive choices, following through on important responsibilities and maintaining healthy behaviors can be hard for a person who is addicted to drugs or alcohol.

-In many cases, when a person arrives at substance abuse treatment they may not have certain life skills, or, if they do, they may need improvement.
+In many cases, when a person arrives at substance use treatment they may not have certain life skills, or if they do, they may need improvement.
 A DBT therapist helps a client to recognize areas of their life that they need to work.
 Once the therapist and client have identified these areas, they work together to develop an arsenal of life skills that fight these negative influences.